Ferruccio Busoni: the underrated Italian composer who 'breathed the air of other planets'

 He then took up teaching posts in cities including Helsinki, Moscow and New York.

 Thereafter he mainly resided in Berlin, only leaving the German capital temporarily during World War I for New York, Bologna and Zürich.
-In essence, Busoni’s musical makeup bestrides a German and Italian duality almost unique in music.
+In essence, Busoni’s musical makeup thus bestrides a German and Italian duality almost unique in music.

 But lack of a clearly defined national identity is only one of many facets of Busoni’s musical outlook that defies classification.
 Given his traditional compositional training and the kind of music he wrote up to 1900, which covers most genres from ambitious orchestral scores and piano works to polished chamber music, he seems on the surface to have been a product of his time.